Could Your Child Benefit From a Behavioural Psychologist?

 If Your Child Is Exhibiting Warning Signs, Consider a Child Psychologist

 It is important to note that immediate help is recommended if your child has attempted suicide or self-harm, or hurt/threatened to hurt others.
 In this case, your first point of contact should be a mental health crisis centre or emergency services, depending on the situation.
-It is likely that a referral to psychology services will result from any such emergency situation.
+It is likely that a referral to behavioural or developmental psychology services will result from any such emergency situation.

 24/7 Crisis Lines: